YoussefBahaa1/seat-reservation-system-fork/README.md

 For this we assume that an admin already include at least a building with a floor that contains a room with an desk.

 1. Login
 2. You see the main page with the Calendar view.
-This is indicate by the word calendar that is highlighted in the left bar.
-And also in the url that contains /home.
+This is indicate by the word calendar that is highlighted in the left bar and also in the url that contains /home.
 3. Choose a date on which you want to book a desk.
 Left click on it.
 4. You see the floor selection view.
 Here you can choose a building and a floor in this building.
 The image in the center is the floor plan of the selected floor.
 Every blue icon indicates a room.
 A room can have 0..n desks in it.
 5. Select a room.
 To do so left click on one of the blue icons.